qtnguyen1611/qtnguyen1611/README.md

 # 👋 Hi, I’m Toan (Nguyen Quoc Toan)

 🎓 Information Systems @ SMU specializing in Product Development (2nd Major: Cybersecurity)

-💻 I build practical, scalable systems (backend, cloud, and product)
+💻 With a foundation in software engineering and business, I enjoy turning user and stakeholder needs into scalable solutions that improve efficiency and create impact.

 ☁️ AWS Solutions Architect – Associate

 > Some projects are private due to client/sponsor confidentiality.
 I’m happy to walk through architecture, decisions, and demos on request.